-The recently opened L2/L3 lines connect hotel guests with frequent services in the city, extending from Circular Quay along George Street to Central Station, then continuing through Surry Hills to Moore Park precinct which includes Sydney Cricket Ground.
+The L2/L3 lines connect hotel guests with frequent services in the city, extending from Circular Quay along George Street to Central Station, then continuing through Surry Hills to Moore Park precinct which includes Sydney Cricket Ground.
 After this it travels to Kensington and Kingsford via Anzac Parade, and to Randwick via Alison Road and High Street, taking in the racecourse, the University of NSW, and the Prince of Wales Hospital.

 Catching the L1 light rail to Darling Harbour and beyond is a great option for sightseeing as you can hop on and off at multiple attractions, including the bustling Paddy’s Markets, the vibrant Exhibition Centre, or even the glitzy Star Casino.

 If there’s not a train station near your destination, then there’s almost definitely going to be a bus.
 Sydney’s buses run frequently and the network covers most of the CBD, inner suburbs, and even further out.